can-lehmann/owlkettle/docs/widgets.md

 - `text: string` The text of the Label to render
 - `xAlign: float = 0.5`
 - `yAlign: float = 0.5`
 - `ellipsize: EllipsizeMode` Determines whether to ellipsise the text in case space is insufficient to render all of it.
+May be one of `EllipsizeNone`, `EllipsizeStart`, `EllipsizeMiddle` or `EllipsizeEnd`
 - `wrap: bool = false` Enables/Disable wrapping of text.
 - `useMarkup: bool = false` Determines whether to interpret the given text as Pango Markup or not.
 - `style: set[LabelStyle]` The style of the text used.
 May be one of `LabelHeading`, `LabelBody` or `LabelMonospace`.